-- (14) Substitution of representative.
-An act performed by an attorney-in-fact whereby authority given under a power of attorney is transferred to another recognized representative.
-After a substitution is made, only the newly recognized representative will be considered the taxpayer's representative.
-(See §601.505(b)(2).) - (15) Tax information authorization.
-A document signed by the taxpayer authorizing any individual or entity (e.g., corporation, partnership, trust or organization) designated by the taxpayer to receive and/or inspect confidential tax information in a specified matter.
-(See section 6103 of the Internal Revenue Code and the regulations thereunder.) - (c) Conferences-(1) Scheduling.
+- (c) Conferences-(1) Scheduling.
 The Internal Revenue Service encourages the discussion of any Federal tax matter affecting a taxpayer.
 Conferences may be offered only to taxpayers and/ or their recognized representative(s) acting under a valid power of attorney.
 As a general rule, such conferences will not be held without previous arrangement.
 However, if a compelling reason is shown by the taxpayer that an immediate conference should be held, the Internal Revenue Service official(s) responsible for the matter has the discretion to make an exception to the general rule. - (2) Submission of information.
 Every written protest, brief, or other statement the taxpayer or recognized representative wishes to be considered at any conference should be submitted to or filed with the appropriate Internal Revenue Service official(s) at least five business days before the date of the conference.
-If the taxpayer or the representative is unable to meet this rearrangement guirement, made with the appropriate Internal Revenue Service official for a postponement of the conference to a date mutually agreeable to the parties.
+If the taxpayer or the representative is unable to meet this rearrangement should be quirement. made with the appropriate Internal Revenue Service official for a postponement of the conference to a date mutually agreeable to the parties.
 The taxpayer or the representative remains free to submit additional or supporting facts or evidence within a reasonable time after the conference.